Nayeong-Cho/GitHub-Education-Hackathon-Grant-Fund/Hackathons_2024/HackRPI-2024.md

 ## What’s Next?
 - HackRPI 11 went great, and we are excited to get back to work for HackRPI 12 next year!
-- Our plans our to keep trying to grow our Hackathon, and focusing even more on new hackers
+- Our plans are to keep trying to grow our Hackathon, and focusing even more on new hackers
 - We hope to be able to expand our reach even further, getting more attendees from outside of the RPI community
 - HackRPI 12 is being planned for November 2025!
 - @hack.rpi